FRosner/drunken-data-quality/README.md

 ### Custom Reporters

 By default the check result will be printed to stdout using ANSI escape codes to highlight the output.
-To have a report in another format, you can specify one a more custom reporters.
+To have a report in another format, you can specify one or more custom reporters.

 ```scala
 import de.frosner.ddq.reporters.MarkdownReporter